Contingencyplana/high_command_ai_0/planning/glossary.md

 The eight strategic lineages (see `planning/big_ideas_families.md`) that compose SHAGI’s multiverse.
 Each family maps to a set of workspaces and cognitive functions.

+### Comfort Path

+The “happy flow” experience High Command curates so operators can move from overlay → logs → exchange with minimal friction.
+Order 044 tracks comfort-path evidence (playable steps, narration hooks, sync cadence) to keep day-to-day work approachable.

+### Automation Path

+The contract-tested route that validates our automation commitments.
+Samples live under `contract_samples/cases/` (see `automation_path_happy_flow.json`) and are exercised during Order 044 to ensure tooling, schemas, and scripts stay aligned.

+### Inbox Backlog

+Archived reports and acknowledgements moved out of `exchange/reports/inbox` once triaged.
+Legacy payloads now sit in `exchange/reports/archived/inbox_backlog/` so fresh deliveries stay visible while prior evidence remains queryable.

+### Daily Doc Refresh

+A cadence guardrail: each lull or major push triggers a sweep of doctrine scrolls, ledgers, and guides to incorporate new vocabulary, links, and orders.
+Glossary updates should note when they were rolled into a Daily Doc Refresh for traceability.

 ---

 ## 🛠️ 3.
 Tools & Utilities